ElementalCognition/glucose/readme.md

 Any use must cite [paper](arxive link).

+For questions about GLUCOSE or using this repository, please write to glucose@elementalcognition.com

 ## Models Pretrained on GLUCOSE Data
 Click on the links in the table below to download our pre-trained models or go to their respective directories for scripts and data to replicate our results on the test set.